burningwxiyiji/xizhu/_portfolio/Digitization of Everyday Life.md

 ---
-title: "Digitization of Everyday Life"
+title: "Digitization of Life, Labour and Governance"
 excerpt: "How does change happen?
 Social Interaction and Grassroots Governance"
 collection: portfolio
 ---